 If my score is not in the middle 80% for MIT, does the fact that I performed well in quantitative classes on my undergraduate transcript help?
 Is this something that the admissions committee will consider in comparison to my GMAT score?

 We consider all parts of the application.
-And for those who don’t score as high on the GMAT, we are looking at academic experience and quantitative professional experience.
+And for those who don’t score as high on the GMAT/GRE, we are looking for evidence of academic success and quantitative professional experience.

-How much of a disadvantage is a low GMAT score?
+How much of a disadvantage is a low GMAT/GRE score?

 Is the TOEFL required to apply to the MBA program?